Federal Trade Commission: OSF healthcare system and Rockford Health System in Illinois

 In November 2011, the FTC filed a lawsuit alleging that the proposed acquisition of Rockford by OSF would drive up prices for general acute-care inpatient services as OSF would face only one competitor (SwedishAmerican health system) in the Rockford area and would have a market share of 64%.
 Later in 2012, OSF announced that it had abandoned its plans to acquire Rockford Health System.

 First Trump administration

 Meta antitrust acquisitions case

 In December 2020, the FTC sued Meta (formally known as Facebook) for anticompetitive conduct under Section 2 of the Sherman Act, which prohibits improper monopolization of a market.
 The FTC accused Meta of buying up its competitors to stifle competition which reduced the range of services available to consumers and by creating fewer social media platforms for advertisers to target.

 Biden administration

 The FTC was chaired by Lina Khan during the Biden Administration.

 In the 2021 United States Supreme Court case, AMG Capital Management, LLC v.
 FTC, the Court found unanimously that the FTC did not have power under of the FTC Act, amended in 1973, to seek equitable relief in courts; it had the power to seek only injunctive relief.
+Faced with this limitation, the FTC engaged in substantial unilateral activity under its independent rulemaking authority, particularly as to Section 5, which is the FTC's arsenal of powers related to market structure and stimulation of competition.
+Khan herself had written a law review article in 2023 foreshadowing this strategy and highlighting what she saw as the FTC's underutilized market regulatory powers.